Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

 } If $(\rho_0,C_0)$ and $(\rho_1,C_1)$ satisfy Equation \ref{eq_eq}, then we say that $(\rho_0,C_0)$ and $(\rho_1,C_1)$ are two equivalent quantum implementations of $f$.

-QCSO inserts the identity gate into $(\rho_0,C_0)$ to obtain $(\rho_1,C_1)$.
-Each inserted sequence forms $LSP$, satisfying the $\Delta$subpath equivalence.
-The circuits except for the inserted sequences are exactly the same, and the subpath sum remains unchanged.
+QCSO inserts the identity gate into $(\rho_0, C_0)$ to obtain $(\rho_1, C_1)$, where each inserted sequence forms $LSP$ and satisfies the $\Delta$subpath equivalence.
+Apart from the inserted sequences, the circuits remain exactly the same, and the subpath sum is preserved.
 So the $(\rho_0,C_0)$ and $(\rho_1,C_1)$ after the action of QCSO are two equivalent quantum implementations.
-Refer to Definition \ref{def_qio}, satisfying equivalent quantum implementations means that a QiO scheme can be constructed based on quantum circuit equivalence.
+According to Definition \ref{def_qio}, a QiO scheme can be constructed based on quantum circuit equivalence if equivalent quantum implementations are satisfied.
 In this way, the security of QCSO can be attributed to QiO \cite{coladangelo2024use}, and the universal security of QiO is the quantum indistinguishability under the quantum random oracle.
-Note that the derivation of the security proof for QiO is too long and not the focus of this article.
-For technical details, refer to \cite{zhang2024quantum}. \end{proof}
+Note that the derivation of the security proof for QiO is too long and not the focus of our article.
+More technical details can be found in \cite{zhang2024quantum}. \end{proof}